pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 #### 2. Create the Target Directory Structure and Add Initial Contents

-All information concerning a target for the new C library is located in [[http://z88dk.cvs.sourceforge.net/viewvc/z88dk/z88dk/libsrc/_DEVELOPMENT/target/|z88dk/libsrc/_DEVELOPMENT/target]].
-Unfortunately the CVS view of the repository on the internet tends to show dead directories mixed with current ones and this is something that will have to be coped with.
-The list of currently supported targets are **cpm**, **embedded** and **zx** and you can see that each of these have their own directory here.  **m** is a pseudo-target used to compile the floating point library.
+All information concerning a target for the new C library is located in https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target.  **m** is a pseudo-target used to compile the floating point library.

 Create a new directory for your target using its config name.
 In this example, that's "**z88dk/libsrc/_DEVELOPMENT/target/temp**".